Pogba never doubted he would play again after returning from doping ban

 “I believe in myself and in my qualities, and since I knew I had done nothing wrong and it was not my fault, I never lost hope.”

 Pogba, who has made 91 appearances for France, played a starring role in his nation’s 2018 FIFA World Cup victory.
-Knee and hamstring injuries, as well as knee surgery, prevented him playing for France at the 2022 World Cup in Qatar.
+Knee and hamstring injuries, as well as knee surgery, prevented him from playing for France at the 2022 World Cup in Qatar.